Md-Ramjan-Ali/Freelance-Task-Marketplace-client/README.md

-# Freelancia – Freelance Task Marketplace
+# JobPond – Freelance Task Marketplace

 🚀 A full-stack freelance task marketplace where users can post tasks and freelancers can browse, bid, and complete jobs based on their skills and availability.